RICO (Better Call Saul): Main story

 Jimmy is suspicious when a client mentions that her nursing home, Sandpiper Crossing, controls her pension and Social Security payments while only providing her a monthly allowance.
 Upon reviewing her invoices, Jimmy's suspicions grow and he begins collecting invoices from other residents.
 Jimmy and Chuck analyze them and find evidence of Sandpiper systematically overcharging residents, making the company guilty of fraud.
 Chuck suggests there are grounds for a class action lawsuit and encourages Jimmy to continue investigating.

 Jimmy is stopped at Sandpiper Crossing's front desk, preventing him from seeing clients.
 He hears papers being shredded and goes to a bathroom to hastily write on toilet paper a demand letter for Sandpiper to stop destroying evidence.
 He hands the letter to a manager as he is escorted out.
 That night, Jimmy looks through the retirement home's dumpsters for shredded papers.
 Chuck and Jimmy sort through the shreds and piece together an incriminating document.
 Chuck decides to become Jimmy's co-counsel, and Sandpiper's attorneys agree to a meeting.

-Mike Ehrmantraut babysits Kaylee.
-When Stacey returns from work, she asks Mike what to do with the money from her suitcase.
-(Note: During "Five-O".)
-Mike says she should use it to do something good for herself and her daughter.
+Mike Ehrmantraut babysits Kaylee; Stacey asks Mike what to do with the money from her suitcase, (Note: During "Five-O".) and he says she should use it to do something good for herself and her daughter.
 Stacey says that even if she does, she will not have enough to cover living expenses.
-Mike returns to Dr. Caldera to follow up on Caldera's previous offer of illegal work.
+Mike returns to Dr. Caldera to follow up on his previous offer of illegal work.

 Sandpiper's attorneys deny the company is defrauding residents, but concede some were overcharged.
 The company offers $100,000 in compensation, but Jimmy presents evidence that Sandpiper's fraud makes them eligible for a RICO case.
 Chuck demands Sandpiper pay $20 million to settle, which their attorneys refuse.
 As Chuck and Jimmy continue to prepare their case, a preoccupied Chuck casually leaves his house to retrieve documents from Jimmy's car, taking none of his usual EHS precautions.
 Jimmy is speechless as he watches from inside the front door, then softly calls Chuck's name.
 Chuck is stunned to realize where he is and drops the papers.